mgg9xv/jquery-sketchpad/README.md

 ## Downloading the project

-1. Clone the git repository
+Clone the git repository using a bash terminal

     ```
     git clone https://github.com/mggwxyz/pixelpad.git